moduloTech/toolbox/README.md

 ## When

+Branch early, branch often.

+As soon as you start working on an issue, open a branch and push it to our gitlab server.

+# Push policy

+You should push as often as possible your work in order to avoid any code loss.

+In any case, you have to push at least two times per **feature branch**:
+* One push as soon as you start working on the issue (and push the branch to gitlab)
+* One push when you are done with your work

+Caution: You have to push your code everytime you leave the office, especially at the end of the day.

 # To-dos

 List here all the section and stuff you would like or whish someone could to talk about in a next PR